cozy/cozy.github.io/src/tutorials/selfhosting/selfhost-ubuntu-sources-en.md

 During installation, you will also define:

-- a CouchDB admininstration password
+- a CouchDB administration password
 - a CouchDB database access password
 - a cozy-stack admin password
 - You will need to provide your email address for Let's Encrypt SSL certificate validation and your Cozy instance creation